mesosphere/dcos-docs-site/pages/1.12/metrics/index.md

 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs-site -->

-The [metrics component](/1.12/overview/architecture/components/#dcos-metrics) provides metrics from DC/OS cluster hosts, containers running on those hosts, and from applications running on DC/OS that send StatsD metrics to the Mesos Metrics Module.
-The metrics component is natively integrated with DC/OS and is available per-host from the `/system/v1/metrics/v0` HTTP API endpoint.
+The metrics pipeline for DC/OS 1.12 is [Telegraf](/1.12/overview/architecture/components/#telegraf).
+Telegraf provides metrics from DC/OS cluster hosts, containers running on those hosts, and from applications running on DC/OS via statsd.
+Telegraf is natively integrated with DC/OS.
+By default, it exposes metrics in Prometheus format, and in JSON format via an API.

 ## Overview
-DC/OS provides these types of metrics:
+DC/OS collects three types of metrics:

-* **Host:** - Metrics about the specific node which is part of the DC/OS cluster.
+* **System:** - Metrics about each node in the DC/OS cluster.
 * **Container:** - Metrics about cgroup allocations from tasks running in the DC/OS [Universal Container Runtime](/1.12/deploying-services/containerizers/ucr/) or [Docker Engine](/1.12/deploying-services/containerizers/docker-containerizer/) runtime.
-* **Application:** - Metrics about a specific application running inside the Universal Container Runtime.
+* **Application:** - Metrics emitted from any application running on the Universal Container Runtime.

-The [Metrics API](/1.12/metrics/metrics-api/) exposes these areas.

-The DC/OS metrics component produces Prometheus metrics on port 61091, eliminating the need to run the Prometheus plugin supported by previous versions of DC/OS.
+Metrics are tagged by origin and made available in Prometheus format on port 61091 on each node.
+They are also available via the DC/OS [Metrics API](/1.12/metrics/metrics-api/).

-All three metrics layers are aggregated by a collector which is shipped as part of the DC/OS distribution.
-This enables metrics to run on every host in the cluster.
-It is the main entry point to the metrics ecosystem, aggregating metrics sent to it by the Mesos Metrics module, or gathering host and container level metrics on the machine on which it runs.
+System, container, and application metrics are collected by a Telegraf, a metrics pipeline which is shipped as part of the DC/OS distribution.
+Telegraf runs on every host in the cluster.
+It is designed around a pluggable architecture.
+Several custom plugins written especially for DC/OS provide metrics on the performance of DC/OS workloads as well as DC/OS itself.

-The Mesos Metrics module is bundled with every agent in the cluster.
-This module enables applications running on top of DC/OS to publish metrics to the collector by exposing StatsD host and port environment variables inside every container.
-These metrics are appended with structured data such as `agent-id`, `framework-id`, and `task-id`.
-DC/OS applications discover the endpoint via an environment variable (`STATSD_UDP_HOST` or `STATSD_UDP_PORT`).
-Applications leverage this StatsD interface to send custom profiling metrics to the system.
+Application metrics, custom metrics emitted by DC/OS applications, are collected via statsd.
+A dedicated statsd server is started for each new task.
+Any metrics received by that server are tagged with the task name and its service name.
+The address of the server is provided via environment variables (`STATSD_UDP_HOST` and `STATSD_UDP_PORT`).

 For more information on which metrics are collected, see the [Metrics Reference](/1.12/metrics/reference/).

+## Troubleshooting

+Metrics about Telegraf's own performance may be collected by enabling the `inputs.internal` plugin.

+Telegraf runs as a systemd unit.
+The status of the systemd unit may be examined via `systemctl status dcos-telegraf`.

+Logs are available from journald via `journalctl -u dcos-telegraf`.